 - Medical records documenting your injuries, and

 - The value of your medical bills, lost income, and property losses.

 You should also consider speaking with an experienced personal injury lawyer.

 What Should You Do If You’re Arrested for Drunk Driving?

 While you should always be polite and cooperative during a traffic stop or after an accident, you do not have to comply with field sobriety tests.
 However, if police arrest you on suspicion of drunk driving, you typically should comply with blood-alcohol testing.

-It’s also important that you remain silent and contact an experienced DUI lawyer.
-A criminal defense lawyer will help you understand your legal rights, your possible defenses, and might help you avoid or minimize criminal penalties.
+It’s also important that you remain silent and contact an experienced Arizona DUI lawyer.
+A Phoenix criminal defense lawyer will help you understand your legal rights, your possible defenses, and might help you avoid or minimize criminal penalties.